polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

 ![alt tag](screenshots/ajax-treeview-widget-example-screenshot-custom-icons.png)

-The default icons used if no CSS class is explicitly added is "glyphicon glyphicon-folder-close" and "glyphicon glyphicon-folder-open" from
-Bootstrap CSS.

-The widget is not dependent upon [Bootstrap CSS](http://getbootstrap.com/components/) in any ways, but will use the glyphicon classes as the default classes for icons, unless overridden.
-This means you'll need to include the Bootstrap component on your page, unless you override the [_class-close] and [_class-open] values of each item in your [_items] collection.
+The default icons used if no CSS class is explicitly added is "glyphicon glyphicon-folder-close folder" and "glyphicon glyphicon-folder-open folder" from Bootstrap CSS.
+The "folder" CSS class, simply adds the default background image, if Bootstrap is not included.
+Although the TreeView renders with more icon types if you include Bootstrap CSS, it is not dependent upon it in any ways.
+If you do not include Bootstrap, and you do not override its CSS classes, it will render a folder open/close background image, with fixed width and height.
+If this does not fit your needs, feel free to either include Bootstrap, or override the default CSS classes as the above example illustrates.

-To see how to do this, check out the documentation for the [Bootstrap CSS](/core/p5.webapp@bootstrap/) module.
+To see how to do include Bootstrap, check out the documentation for the [Bootstrap CSS](../../bootstrap/) module.

 Notice, all arguments are optional, except the *[_items]* collection, that must have, at the very least, minimum _one_ item.
 Making the smallest possible code to use the Tree view look something like this.